-Cleanser vs. Face Wash: Understanding the Key Differences
+Cleanser vs. Face Wash: Understanding the Key Differences (Enhancement)

 What is a Cleanser?

 A cleanser is your go-to product for removing makeup, dirt, and any impurities from your skin's surface.
 It is usually available in a cream or lotion form and is prized for its gentle cleansing action, making it a hit for sensitive or dry skin.
+Knowing how to use a cleanser is as important as using a cleanser.

 Cleanser Key Features: